A focus on strong performance

 Contributions are assumed to be spread evenly across the year.

-And finally, it’s assumed you and your partner have provided your tax file number to the super trustee.
+And finally, it's assumed you and your partner have provided your tax file number to your super fund.

 In each projection year, the eligibility for a Government co-contribution is assessed based on your salary and after-tax (non-concessional) contributions.
 If you’re eligible, it’s assumed a co-contribution payment will be made to your super account.

-In each projection year, the eligibility for a low income super contribution is assessed based on your salary and concessional contributions.
-If you’re eligible, it’s assumed a low income super contribution will be made to your super account.
+In each projection year, the eligibility for LISTO is assessed based on your salary and concessional contributions.
+If you’re eligible, it’s assumed a LISTO will be contributed annually to your super account.

 The cost of death and total and permanent disability (TPD) premiums is based on 3 units of death cover and 3 units of TPD cover for Queensland Government employees and 2 units of death cover and 2 units of TPD cover for all other members.
 The cost of each unit is based on the member’s age and the default premium rate.
 TPD cover is available until age 65, except for police officers where it is available to age 60.
 Over age 65 (age 60 for police officers), the cover is death only.
 There is no cover over age 70.